kingbonj/Soundfont-Testing-MIDI/README.md

 ### Python Version
 <img src="https://github.com/user-attachments/assets/cb717971-1dee-44bf-8693-141395ddfb31" width="700" height="350">

-The Python version provides a graphical interface for testing MIDI files with SoundFonts, and also supports mod files .
+The Python version provides a graphical interface for testing MIDI files with SoundFonts, and also supports .mod files via xmp (full list of supported filetypes scroll down).
 To run the Python version, use the following command:

 ```
 python3 soundfontTest.py